 No slave deserves that.
 And Neither We are slaves of India.

 Such attacks on our sovereign will never be acceptable in any of the forms.

 Let the government discuss issues on the table.

-It is a high time two governments discuss issues on the table, and we disregard all other negative thoughts, including the TV channel of republic and Times Now.
-While we have to pressurize the government to work with honesty, our responsibilities are to maintain peace and harmony until these issues are solved.
+It is high time two governments discuss issues on the table, and we disregard all other negative thoughts, including the TV channel of republic and Times Now.
+While we have to pressure the government to work with honesty, our responsibilities are to maintain peace and harmony until they are solved.

 Let me clear you one thing.
-If I am asked to choose one among India and China as a close friend, I will choose India as my closest friend.
+If I am asked to choose India and China as a close friend, I will choose India as my closest friend.
 I am sure the maximum percentage of people will also choose India.
 But this choice of ours comes as free will and not with not any predefined condition, definitively not at this condition what our generation is facing.
-It is my individual choice and fundamental constitutional right to vote for the Socialist or Communist government, and neither you nor your government should be the one to interfere in our choices.
+It is my individual choice and fundamental constitutional right to vote for the Socialist or Communist government.
+Neither you nor your government should be the one to interfere in our choices.